w3f/polkadot-wiki/docs/general/claims.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} account.
 You can do this by using the Polkadot-JS UI [Claims app](https://polkadot.js.org/apps/#/claims).
-Ensure that you are connected to the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network (displayed in the upper-left hand corner of the screen).
+Ensure that you are connected to the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network (displayed in the upper-left-hand corner of the screen).

 :::warning Third-party claim processes

-Claiming using a third-party process can lead to the loss of your allocation; therefore, we cannot recommend using any third-party apps to do so.
-Manually specifying your transaction data, as specified in our claims process below, is the only way to be certain you will receive your allocation.
+Claiming using a third-party process can lead to losing your allocation; therefore, we cannot recommend using any third-party apps.
+Manually specifying your transaction data, as specified in our claims process below, is the only way to ensure you will receive your allocation.

 :::